 18.2 SECURITIES—MISREPRESENTATIONS OR OMISSIONS—MATERIALITY

-The plaintiff must prove by a preponderance of the evidence that the misrepresentation or omission of the defendant was material.
+The plaintiff must prove by a preponderance of the evidence that the defendant’s misrepresentation or omission was material.

-A factual representation concerning a security is material if there is a substantial likelihood a reasonable investor would consider the fact important in deciding whether or not to buy or sell that security.
+A factual representation concerning a security is material if there is a substantial likelihood a reasonable investor would consider the fact important in deciding whether to buy or sell that security.

 You must decide whether something was material based on the circumstances as they existed at the time of the statement or omission.